A Surprising Prescription: Rhythm & The Brain

 Music and Health: Reflections from Denmark & Beyond

 Years ago, the Danish Composers’ Association DJBFA launched a “Music and Health” project.
 I argued it should have been called “Music IS Health.”
-Music is inherently healing; ironically, it is the music industry that is often really unhealthy.
+Because music is inherently healing, a unifying force; ironically, it is the music industry that is often really unhealthy.
+Personally I think that a lot of musicians perform in a way that makes them unhealthy - there is so many things that needs to be balanced to perform well - and its all spiritual.
+Not in the -hippie style - but in a realistic pragmatic way.

 Passive Music vs. Living Process

 Music, for me, is not just a passive product—a playlist or a background soundtrack to life.
 It is an active process and a living, intelligent energy.
-To use a vivid metaphor: Modern music in 2025 feels like a “giant realistic dildo”—impressive, powerfull but it can’t create life!
+To use a vivid metaphor: Modern music in 2026 feels like a “giant realistic dildo”—impressive, powerfull, larger than life BUT it can’t create life!
 It cannot make you pregnant!
 Real music magic happens when you participate, —when you use your imagination, join the process, and let music transform you from the inside out.

 A Meditation Master?
 Still Just a Student